 Welcome to the capital of the People’s Republic of China, whose story goes back at least 3,000 years!
-It surely is one of the few megacities in the world which is exceptionally difficult to capture at once.
+It absolutely is one of the few megacities in the world which is exceptionally difficult to capture at once.
 It is bustling yet indulgent, and it has a great deal to offer.

 As some of you might already know, I went to Beijing to spend almost six days of my week-long vacation in celebration of the Chinese Lunar New Year/Spring Festival, and BAM!
 THERE GOES MY HEART.